naiba/solitudes/README_en-US.md

 ## Features

-- A died simple blog-engine
+- A blog engine that can publish books
 - Easy to build a book
 - SEO friendly
 - Full text search